 It is essential to ensure that the manufacturer's instructions are closely followed at all times and that any reserve stocks are stored in a safe manner and in the proper place.
 Report any additional substances, which could be hazardous to health, to the Headteacher to ensure a COSHH (Control of Substances Hazardous to Health Regulations 1994) assessment has been made to cover it.
 Report the presence of unusual or excessive fumes issuing from any process involving chemicals or the like, boiler rooms, motor vehicles adjacent to offices etc.

-6. Potential Hazards
+Potential Hazards

+Contractors

-Contractors Through Strictly Education Property Management Service
+These are employed through Strictly Education Property Management Service and veted by the different companies